*Have you ever made money Surfing Traffic Exchanges? Now you can with TEProfits!

-I was diagnosed with Relapsing Remitting Multiple Sclerosis (RRMS) in 1991 at the age of 33.
-My MS has steadily worsened every year since that ’91 diagnosis.
+I was initially diagnosed with Relapsing Remitting Multiple Sclerosis (RRMS) in 1991 at the age of 33.
+My MS steadily worsened every year since that ’91 diagnosis.
 In 2004 my neurologist said I should consider myself to have Secondary Progressive Multiple Sclerosis(SPMS).

 Primary Progressive MS (PPMS) is the worst kind of MS a person can have with Secondary Progressive next in line.
 The only difference between PPMS and SPMS is the amount of time before real disability begins.
 For me it was 20 years.

 I’m 61 years old now and can be considered a paraplegic.
 After a life of playing sports and being coordinated sometimes it’s hard when I think of things I want to get accomplished but I probably won’t get them done.